brianhouse/sound_art/lectures/01_introduction.md

 ## For next class
 - Do the questionnaire right now if you havent already
 - Everyone sign up for a date to present
-- Fields access forms
-- Read the Oliveros piece
+- Read the Oliveros piece and leave a response